It’s a frequent question these days. “What are your kids doing this summer? Are they going to camp?”

 For a child that is socially vulnerable, whether your child tends to be a target, an aggressor, or a follower, escaping the pressures of the established group provides relief and comfort.
 Going to a different summer program than their classmates allows kids to reinvent themselves and see who they are without the burden of existing peer labels.
 The sidekick can become a leader.
 The shy child can find a voice.
 The perfectionist can make mistakes.
 The sarcastic class clown can display empathy and sensitivity.

-There is great power in having multiple tribes.
+There is great power in making friends outside of school and having multiple tribes.
 It is not uncommon for even the most well-liked children to have a tough year or two, particularly in middle school.
 Students may struggle to find a group that welcomes them during the unstructured times, internally agonizing over the gaping abyss of lunch and recess each day.
 The myth of “everyone else has more friends” is perpetuated by Snapchat and Instagram, a 24-hour barrage of insecurity.

 Kids who have multiple tribes outside of school suffer less isolation and loneliness during those hard periods.

-True, they may see on social media that peers from school are at a party without them, but they can reach out to have a sleepover with that friend from soccer or basketball or church or camp who is completely removed from their school’s social scene.
+True, they may see on social media that peers from school are at a party without them, but they can reach out to have a sleepover with that soccer or basketball or church or camp friend outside of school who is completely removed from their school’s social scene.
 Tribes can be found anywhere, and each additional tribe strengthens your child’s sense of belonging in this world.

 As children identify with different tribes, their sense of empathy grows.
 A boy who is a member of his school’s football team as well as a member of a community theatre group is more likely to speak up if he sees people at school picking on a non-athletic, artsy classmate.
 A girl who belongs to her school’s competitive dance team and also leads her Girl Scouts robotics team is less likely to look down on kids who gravitate toward math in lieu of cheerleading.

-Summer is an incredible opportunity to join new tribes and forge new identities.
+Summer is an incredible opportunity to make friends outside of school, join new tribes, and forge new identities.
 If your child can’t find a classmate to join a new camp, that may be the best gift.
 It frees your child to explore all the different ways to be a person.
 “Go find your next tribe,” is always a hopeful option, with the knowledge that we can be members of infinite tribes in this world.